DraagDunk/student_shuffler/README.md

 # Student shuffler

 This app is meant to help teachers shuffle the students in their classes into groups of a predetermined size or number.
-The app can take a .txt file of a certain format, and import each student from that list into its internal logic.
-Lists of students and lists of the groups created by the software can both be saved to a .txt file format.
+The app can take a .json file of a certain format, and import each student from that file into its internal logic.
+Lists of students created by the software can be saved to a .json file format, and lists of groups created by the software can be saved to a human-readable .txt-file format.

 ## General information